dial-once/node-phone-utils/README.md

   // print all mobile phone numbers in national number form console.info(phoneNumberUtils.toNationalNumber(mobilePhoneNumbers));
 ```
-For more examples take a look at the test file [here](https://github.com/dial-once/node-phone-utils/blob/master/tests/unit/node-phone-utils.spec.js).
+For more examples of other functions offered by thi library take a look at the test file [here](https://github.com/dial-once/node-phone-utils/blob/master/tests/unit/node-phone-utils.spec.js).

 ##Documentation

 To generate fresh documentation (JSDoc) run

 `npm docs`

 and see it in the *docs* folder.

-## Testing
+##Testing
 To start tests

 `npm test`

 ##Coverage

 To start istanbul coverage

 `npm cover`

 ##JShint

 To start jshint linting

 `npm jshint`

 ##HLR Lookup Providers

 Node-phone-utils uses a set of providers to do hlrLookup of phone numbers.

 ###Included providers

 These are few included providers that come with this lib and work out of the box.
 They are:

   1. Hlr-lookups.com provider - a provider to get phone number data from hlr-lookups.com.